PiotrNewt/scruber/Description.md

     for C in col_list:
-        if No correlation between C and other data columns in KB： Sort existing degrees of nodes in this table Query the association relationship between the node with the largest degree A and the other nodes with the largest degree B in KB if If there is a relation：
+        if No correlation between C and other data columns in KB： Sort existing degrees of nodes in this table

+            Query the association relationship between the node with the largest degree A and the other nodes with the largest degree B in KB

+            if If there is a relation：
-                Add the relationship that has been found in the pattern (reduce the repeated query after) For another match table:
+                Add the relationship that has been found in the pattern (for reducing the repeated query after)

+                For another match table:
-                    Count the number of unique values ​​D in all node columns in the table Take the largest node F and establish a 'link' relationship with the matching node column B verify A --'kbr'--> B --'link'--> F --'is'-- C if so：build coding relationships A --'t2-c(A)-c(B)' --> C else：
+                    Count the number of unique values ​​D in all node columns in the table, take the largest node F and establish a 'link' relationship with the matching node column B

+                    Verify A --'kbr'--> B --'link'--> F --'is'-- C if so：build coding relationships A --'t2-c(A)-c(B)' --> C else：
                 Take the node with the second highest degree to continue